colin-jack/resourced/README.md

         "url": "/address/5"
       }
     }
 Note the link to the associated address in the response.
-You can also send a PUT request to the resource, for example:

-Since the PUT method on the resource just returns the request body there isn't much to see in the response:

-Worth noting is that request body was passed in as an argument to the handler method and the response does not have the cache-contro header set (only GET requests are ached currently).
+You can also send a PUT request to the resource, the example shown just echoes the request body back in the response.
+The only interesting things to note about the put example are that the request body will be passed in as an argument to the handler method and the response does not have the cache-contro header set (only GET requests are cached currently).

 #### CoffeeScript
 The following shows the address resource linked to by the person resource shown above: